You are listening to the Sean Hannity Radio Show Podcast.

 You're not going to hear that we're at a 12-year low as it relates to gas prices in America.

-You're not going to hear that Western Europe is giddy at the news that the Obama era regulations, especially as it relates to natural gas, coal, and energy, is is giving them probably the the biggest uh foreign policy security boost they've ever had because they get and are so dependent on Russia, Russia, Russia for their energy.
+You're not going to hear that Western Europe is giddy at the news that the Obama-era regulations, especially as it relates to natural gas, coal, and energy, is giving them probably the biggest foreign policy security boost they've ever had because they get and are so dependent on Russia, Russia, Russia for their energy.

-We've got more natural gas, more oil, more energy, more coal, then we never need to import a barrel of oil ever again in this country.
+We've got more natural gas, more oil, more energy, more coal, than we never need to import a barrel of oil ever again in this country.

-Well, that's not where you're going to hear about today.
+Well, that's not what you're going to hear about today.

 We've got a lot of big stories.

-Before I get to our top stories of the day, and obviously Jared Kushner, but more importantly, I have a message for all of you out in this audience that voted for change in November, that voted for an agenda in November.
+Before I get to our top stories of the day, and obviously Jared Kushner, but more importantly, I have a message for all of you out in this audience that voted for change in November, that voted for an agenda in November, because there are forces now that are so aligned that I'm getting deeply concerned about whether or not what you voted for is going to be utterly,

 I think the agenda is far more important.

-That is what they would like to implement eventually, because it would it is what it would become in the United States.
+That is what they would like to implement eventually because it is what it would become in the United States.

 It's why it's so imperative that Republicans get their agenda done.

-Anyway, so the parents of this kid, Chris Gard and Connie Yates, his little baby Charlie Guard, today withdrew their legal bid to bring their son to the United States for treatment and slamming doctors in the courts for time wasted.
+Anyway, so the parents of this kid, Chris Gard, and Connie Yates, his little baby Charlie Gard, today withdrew their legal bid to bring their son to the United States for treatment and slamming doctors in the courts for time wasted.

 We're not talking about Saudi Arabia here.